tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 The tool builds the SPIFFS binary and uploads it to selected port. **With network port it will use OTA and it is fast.**

 With serial port you must use EspRecovery sketch and put the board in DFU mode.
-If you must do a serial flashing and the IDE upload doesn't work, find the created binary and flash it with esptool on address 0x300000.
+The IDE upload doesn't work over serial.
+Find the created binary and flash it with esptool on address 0x300000.
 The path to the binary file is in 'verbose' output mode on IDE console.

 Flashing the SPIFFS erases the WiFi settings made in Web Panel and the board starts in AP mode.